stevesaliman/gradle-properties-plugin/README.md

 for you.
 See Gradle's documentation for the ```copy``` task for more information on filtering.

+Starting with version 1.4.0, the plugin can also be applied to a Settings object by applying the plugin in the settings.gradle file.
+This feature is still incubating, and its behavior can change in future releases, but for now, it processes files in the following order:

+1. The gradle.properties file in the directory where settings.gradle is located.

+2. The gradle-${environmentName}.properties file in the directory where settings.gradle is located.
+If no environment is specified, the plugin will assume an environment name of "local".
+We strongly recommend adding gradle-local.properties to the .gitignore file of the project so that developers' local configurations don't interfere with each other.

+3. The files described in steps 5-9 for applying to a project.

 The Properties plugin is designed to make it easier to work with properties that change from environment to environment, or client to client.
 It makes life easier for developers who are new to a project to configure and build,